A big question people suffering from obesity want to know is: When is the best time to have gastric sleeve surgery?

 A gastric sleeve should be a last resort, in other words, along your weight loss journey.

 But we’re getting ahead of ourselves.
 You can know your time is right for gastric sleeve if you can satisfy these three criteria.

 The body mass index scale (BMI) measures your body composition with regards to fatty tissue versus muscle, bone, organs, and connective tissue.
 A high BMI indicates a significant amount of fatty tissue.

-To qualify for gastric sleeve surgery, bariatric surgeons recommend you wait until your BMI reaches as high as forty and above.
+To qualify for gastric sleeve surgery in Los Angeles, CA, bariatric surgeons recommend you wait until your BMI reaches as high as forty and above.
 A BMI that high indicates morbid obesity, which can be life-limiting.

 One or More Comorbidities

 There is an exception to the BMI rule.
 If you have a BMI as high as thirty-five AND one or more obesity comorbidities are present, you may in fact be qualified for gastric sleeve surgery.